 The most common form of fraud is the outright misleading of creditors in the application process.
 If false or embellished information is provided to creditors and creditors rely on that information to make a decision in the corporation’s favor, then creditors have a right to pursue the perpetrators of the fraud.
 This is most often the corporate officer(s) usually the owner(s) and primary shareholder(s).

-In modern banking, loans for small businesses are commonly guaranteed by the primary shareholder(s).
+With modern banking, loans for small businesses are commonly guaranteed by the primary shareholder(s).
 This is the tool banks use to sidestep the issue of fraudulent information.
 By subjecting the shareholder(s) to personal liability, there is no need to pursue piercing the corporate veil to get access to the shareholder(s).
 They already have it via a signed guarantee.
 Many large corporations that extend credit use the personal guarantee as a method to alleviate this concern.

 In the professional world, any fraudulent act automatically causes personal liability to the professional involved.
 Thus this individual is automatically exposed for personal liability for such acts and the corporate veil has no value to protect this professional.

 There are so many cases of fraudulent acts that allow the piercing of the corporate veil that is best for the reader to understand that any misleading or negligent act automatically opens this officer, director and/or shareholder to liability.
 It is in your best interest to conduct business activities in a positive and straight forward format.
 Make sure that this form of activity is instilled into the culture of the company.
 In effect, make it a part of the policy of the company to conduct business in a straight forward and professional manner.